bmesatuci/JRBME-WEBSITE/README.md

 This is the BMES Website source code, please be careful to not mess anything up.
-    This was made by Cole and is on my personal account so I will create a public website once finished Again, just for testing
+    This was made by Cole and is just a proof of concept for now.